“Julia Maiola holds nothing back… this is a must-read for everyone who loves historical high seas adventures.”—Readers’ Favorite

 Why did you self-publish this book?

 I initially wanted to traditionally publish The Red Flag.
 I queried about fifteen agents and didn’t get a bite.
 I would have queried more, but after having spent so much time on the queries that I did send out, I took some time to rethink my goals and decide what was best for me as a writer at that point.
-I learned that traditionally publishing didn’t line up with my goals, and that the amount of work and time I’d need to put into it didn’t line up with the results that I’d want all that work and time to yield.
+Without going into too much detail, I learned that traditionally publishing didn’t line up with my goals, and that the amount of work and time I’d need to put into it didn’t line up with the results that I’d want all that work and time to yield.
 So instead I put my effort into self-publishing, this time with my goals in mind.
 Whether a writer self-publishes or traditionally publishes should depend on which one will better suit their needs.
 In my case, it was self-publishing.
 I still hope to be traditionally published someday, and, in a way, working so hard at self-publishing is progress toward that ultimate goal.

 This is your debut novel.
 How did it go and how do you think the rest will go?